wp-plugins/sideblogging/readme.txt

 * First public version.

 == Upgrade Notice ==

+= 0.3.1 =
+Fix a regression and adds jm.p support.

 = 0.3 =
 Links in asides are now clickable.
 Curl is not needed anymore.